hwdsda/bc/README.md

 install_github("hwdsda/bc")
 ```
 ## Data
-A sample dataset **sampleData** contains the right data input format to be used.
+A sample dataset **sampleData** contains the right data input format used in this R shiny app.

 * `P1`: Name of the first parent.
 * `P1_SHD`: GDUs needed to shed for the first parent.